-When it comes to raw power, there are few animals more breathtaking than the American alligator which is the largest reptile in the state.
+When it comes to raw power, there are few animals more breathtaking than the American alligator, which is the largest reptile in the state.
 There are 200,000 estimated alligators in Georgia and they can reach 15 feet long and weigh up to 800 pounds.
 Alligators live in rivers, lakes, swamps, and streams and can often be seen basking in the sun on the shores.
 They are apex predators and eat a range of mammals, reptiles, birds, amphibians, and fish.
 Although they have a lot of teeth, they are designed for gripping rather than chewing prey.
 This is why alligators often roll and thrash around with their prey so that they can break off bite-sized chunks of flesh.
 Although there are a lot of alligators in Georgia, they mostly all occur south of the fall line, with Okefenokee Swamp being one of the best places to see them.

 5. Blue Catfish

-One of the most popular fish with anglers is the blue catfish which can easily reach weights of up to 150 pounds.
-The largest caught in Georgia weighed a massive 110 pounds 6oz.
-They are the largest species of catfish and are known for their ability to tolerate both fresh and brackish water, which means they can be found in rivers, lakes, and estuaries.
+One of the most popular fish with anglers is the blue catfish, which can easily reach weights of up to 150 pounds.
+The largest caught in Georgia weighed a massive 110 pounds 6 ounces.
+They are the largest species of catfish and known for their ability to tolerate both fresh and brackish water, which means they can be found in rivers, lakes, and estuaries.
 Blue catfish are a blueish grey color and have distinctive barbels on their face.
-They are predatory fish and prey on anything that they can catch – something which leads to them being classified as a pest in many areas.
+They are predatory fish and prey on anything that they can catch — something which leads to them being classified as a pest in many areas.
 Blue catfish are widespread across Georgia and can be found in most major lakes and rivers.

 6. Eastern Hercules Beetle

-One of the most common beetles in Georgia is the eastern hercules beetle which is a species of rhinoceros beetle.
+One of the most common beetles in Georgia is the eastern hercules beetle, which is a species of rhinoceros beetle.
 Eastern hercules beetles are usually grey, green, or tan with black spots.
 They are usually 1.5 to 2.5 inches long, although longer specimens have been found.
-Males have a long, forward-pointing horn which they use for fighting other males for the attention of the females.
+Males have a long, forward-pointing horn that they use for fighting other males for the attention of the females.
 Eastern hercules beetles are incredibly strong and can carry approximately 100 times their own weight.
-They are typically found in forests where adult feast on rotting fruit and tree sap.
+They are typically found in forests where adult feasts on rotting fruit and tree sap.
 As larvae, they eat rotten wood from deciduous trees.

 7. Eastern Indigo Snake

-Of all the snakes in Georgia, the largest is the eastern indigo snake which can reach a massive 9.2 feet long.
-Eastern indigo snakes are a blueish black color with smooth scales which give them a glossy appearance.
-They are not venomous and although they flatten their neck and hiss when disturbed, they rarely bite.
+Of all the snakes in Georgia, the largest is the eastern indigo snake, which can reach a massive 9.2 feet long.
+Eastern indigo snakes are a blueish black color with smooth scales, which give them a glossy appearance.
+They are not venomous and although they flatten their necks and hiss when disturbed, they rarely bite.
 Eastern indigo snakes prey on a wide variety of animals such as rodents, lizards, frogs, turtles, birds, and fellow snakes.
 They are even able to eat venomous snakes as they are immune to rattlesnake venom.
-Eastern indigo snakes are native to the southeastern region of the US where they typically live in habitats with sandy soil such as flatwoods and hammocks.
+Eastern indigo snakes are native to the southeastern region of the U.S., where they typically live in habitats with sandy soil such as flatwoods and hammocks.
 In Georgia, they only occur in the southernmost areas of the state and even then they are rare and difficult to spot.